oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 When presenting to a Verifier, the Holder sends only the selected set of the Disclosures in the SD-JWT.

-The Holder MAY send any subset of the Disclosures to the Verifier, i.e., none, multiple, or all Disclosures.
+The Holder MAY send any subset of the Disclosures to the Verifier, i.e., none, some, or all Disclosures.
 For data that the Holder does not want to reveal to the Verifier, the Holder MUST NOT send Disclosures or reveal the salt values in any other way.